 The sudden impact of a pothole can launch a car’s axle or chassis upwards.
 Resulting in the axle becoming misaligned and the suspension system being jarred.
 We’re learning how potholes can damage cars and their investments.
 What causes this?
 Let’s look under the car: a pothole can launch the axle or chassis upward, resulting in misalignment and jarring of the suspension system.

 - When a tyre hits a pothole, the impact separates the airtight liner from the sidewall of the tyre, allowing air to seep into the tyre, which forms a bubble in the sidewall that is practically a ticking time bomb.

 - When you strike the hard edge of a pothole, the tyre is compressed against the wheel, causing the rubber to slice, causing tread separation.

 - Modern cars typically have aluminum rims, which can easily be dented by potholes.

 Are Your Tires Damaged?
 What can You do About it?

-Even though you have the driving skills of a rally driver that grew up on backroads of Wisconsin, potholes have the knack to stay invisible until it is too late… and Kathunk!
+Even though you have the driving skills of a rally driver that grew up on backroads of Wisconsin, potholes have the knack to stay invisible until it is too late!
+Kathunk!
 When that happens it is best to give your car, wheels and tires a thorough once over:

 - Keep an eye on your tyres if you notice uneven wear.
 It is strongly recommended to get your tyres changed as soon as possible if you notice any other damage to them.

 - Replace your dented rims as soon as possible.
-Dented rims lead to poor air seals between rim and tyre, which can cause air leaks and flat tyres.
+Dented rims lead to poor air seals between rim and tyre.
+This can cause air leaks and flat tyres.

-In a perfect world roads would be smooth and tires never get punctures, but as we have been reminded by the pandemic, we don’t live in a perfect world – so punctures and wheel damage is part of reality – but can we minimize the damage?
+In a perfect world roads would be smooth and tires never get punctures.
+However, as we have been reminded by the pandemic, we don’t live in a perfect world!
+Punctures and wheel damage is part of reality – but can we minimize the damage?